Which study is most directly linked to the establishment of the National Research Act and the Belmont Report?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

 The study most directly linked to the establishment of the National Research Act and the Belmont Report is the Tuskegee Study.
-This notorious study, conducted between 1932 and 1972, involved the observation of untreated syphilis in African American men without their informed consent.
-The ethical violations and the lack of regard for the health and rights of the participants were pivotal in prompting a national outcry regarding the ethical treatment of human subjects in research.
+This study, which monitored the natural progression of untreated syphilis in African American males without their informed consent, highlighted critical ethical violations in research practices.
+The ethical concerns raised by the abuses in the Tuskegee Study, including deception and exploitation of vulnerable populations, led to widespread public outcry and calls for reform in research ethics.

 Subscribe